RRZE-HPC/OSC-AD/README.md

     ```

 ## Impact of `sigma` for resource-bottlenecked programs
-The following figure shows the effect of `sigma` (from `Equation 4 of paper`) for the resource-bottlenecked programs.
+The following figure shows the effect of `sigma` (from `Equation 4 of paper`) on the resource-bottlenecked programs.

 ![sigma.png](sigma.png "Impact of sigma")

 ## Videos: MPI programs analogy with POM
-Two communication typologies are considered for each case:
+Two communication topologies are considered for each case:

 1. `d=+-1`, i.e., process `P_i` send and receive from `P_{i+1}` and `P_{i-1}` processes
 2. `d=+-1, -2`, i.e., process `P_i` receive from `P_{i+1}` and `P_{i-1}`, while send to `P_{i+1}`, `P_{i-1}` and `P_{i-2}`

 <img src="topologies.png" style="width: 35%; height: auto;">

-POM results for analogy with two MPI-parallel codes were considered for two systems; press the play button to watch the videos for 30 iterations runs.
+POM results for analogy with two MPI-parallel codes were considered for two systems; press the play button to watch the videos showing 30 iterations.

 * MPI-parallel PISOLVER code on 2 SuperMUC-NG sockets
      *  POM: [https://docs.google.com/drawings/d/18rspIRpGvnWx7yZ1XUULge1WRc9aCfhGJSnt-K_kzlQ](https://docs.google.com/drawings/d/18rspIRpGvnWx7yZ1XUULge1WRc9aCfhGJSnt-K_kzlQ)